ivoputzer/md-slides-template/readme.md

 [![GitHub Pages][gh_pages_badge]][gh_pages]
 [![GitHub Releases][gh_releases_badge]][gh_releases]

-This template can be used to render `PITCHME.md` files into [marp](https://marp.app) presentations automatically.
-For every push on the master branch the workflow will render you presentation, create a github release and updated your github page.
+This template can be used to automatically render `PITCHME.md` files into [marp](https://marp.app) presentations.
+Wh you push to the master branch the workflow will render your slides, create a github release and updated your github page with no additional configuration.

 This template follows the `PITCHME.md` convention introduced by [GitPitch](https://gitpitch.com/docs/getting-started/pitchme/).
 The `PITCHME.md` of your repository will be used to render the presentation in all of its formats (`pdf`, `pptx`, and `html`).
+Have a look a the [demo slides](https://ivoputzer.github.io/md-slides-template).

 ## Instructions
-1. Navigate to the main page of the repository.
+1. Navigate to the main page of the template repository.
 2. Above the file list, click **Use this template**.
 ![](data/use-this-template.png)

-1. Select the owner account and name the repository.
+3. Select the owner account and name the new repository.

-2. Click **Create repository from template**.
+4. Click **Create repository from template**.

 This steps will boostrap your new presentation using this template.